ZiweiJia/EE450-project/README.md

   - Send the client location message to scheduler server and receiver the result.

 **scheduler.cpp** <br>
-  - Receiver client location parameter.
+  - Creat TCP and UDP sockets for client and hospitals.
+  - Receive the boot up messages(capacity and occupancy) from the hospital.
-  - Create the TCP socket and connect to the scheduler server.
+  - Receive the client input and send it to the selected hospital.
+  - Get the results from the hospitals and compare the results.
-  - Send the client location message to scheduler server and receiver the result.
+  - Send the final result to client and the selected hospital server.

 **hospitalA.cpp** <br>
-  - Receiver client location parameter.
+  - Read the map.txt and construct the location graph.
-  - Create the TCP socket and connect to the scheduler server.
+  - Set up the UDP socket and receive the client input data from the hosptial server.
-  - Send the client location message to scheduler server and receiver the result.
+  - Calculate the shortest distcance between client location and server location by Dijkstra algorithm.
+  - Calculate the Score and return it back to the scheduler server.

 **hospitalB.cpp** <br>
-  - Receiver client location parameter.
+  - Read the map.txt and construct the location graph.
-  - Create the TCP socket and connect to the scheduler server.
+  - Set up the UDP socket and receive the client input data from the hosptial server.
-  - Send the client location message to scheduler server and receiver the result.
+  - Calculate the shortest distcance between client location and server location by Dijkstra algorithm.
+  - Calculate the Score and return it back to the scheduler server.

 **HospitalC.cpp** <br>
-  - Receiver client location parameter.
+  - Read the map.txt and construct the location graph.
-  - Create the TCP socket and connect to the scheduler server.
+  - Set up the UDP socket and receive the client input data from the hosptial server.
-  - Send the client location message to scheduler server and receiver the result.
+  - Calculate the shortest distcance between client location and server location by Dijkstra algorithm.
+  - Calculate the Score and return it back to the scheduler server.

 **Makefile** <br>
   - Receiver client location parameter.